-Priority will be given to proposals that address the stated research needs of TSAS’s partner organizations.
+(c) the societal impact and context of terrorism, violent extremism or securitization.
+Priority is given to proposals that address the stated research needs of TSAS’s partner organizations.
 Applicants are invited to review the following documents to become better informed of these needs:

-Applicants who wish to demonstrate the utility of their projects for policy are invited to submit, along with their application, a letter of support from a relevant government department.
+Applicants who wish to demonstrate the utility of their projects for policy are invited to submit a letter of support from a relevant government department or agency, along with their application.

-The principal investigator (and any co-investigators) identified in the application must hold a faculty position (inside or outside Canada) and must be affiliated with TSAS.
-Research Assistants may include graduate students, while Partners are generally governmental or non-governmental institutions.
+The principal investigator (and any co-investigators) identified in the application must hold a faculty position (inside or outside Canada) and be a Senior Research Affiliate of TSAS, in good standing.
+Those not yet affiliated may apply for affiliation prior to submitting a proposal (see below).
+Research Assistants may include graduate students, and Partners are generally either governmental or non-governmental institutions.

-To become an affiliate, TSAS requires an email to the Project Manager, Elizabeth Ford, with the application form, a recent CV, and a brief (1/2 page) statement of how one's research agenda has connected with, or will connect with, TSAS.
-To be eligible for applying to this Call, the deadline for submitting a request for affiliation is February 22, 2018.
+To become an affiliate, TSAS requires the completion of an online application, submission of a recent CV and, and a brief (1/2 page) statement of how one's research agenda is related to the activities of TSAS.
+To be eligible for applying to this Call, the deadline for submitting a request for affiliation is December 20, 2019.

-The period of funding for this CFP will be April 1, 2018 to March 31, 2019.
-We will only consider proposals than can be realistically completed within this time frame.
+The period of funding for this CFP will be April 1, 2020 to March 31, 2020.
+We will only consider proposals than can be realistically completed within this time.

-Our "standard" grant amount is $15,000, though we will accept proposals for less than this amount.
+Our "standard" grant is for $15,000, though we will accept proposals for less than this amount.

 Adjudication system and expectations

-Our adjudication committee will be comprised of two ‘teams’ that operate independently in the first instance, one which evaluates scholarly merit (comprised of academics) and one which evaluates importance for policy and practice (comprised of non-academics).
-TSAS will only provide funds for projects that are judged positively by both teams on the adjudication committee.
-Scholarly merit will then be the main factor in funding decisions for those proposals that have been judged positively by teams in the first instance.
-Those proposals judged positively by both teams.
+Our adjudication committee is comprised of two teams: one team, of academics, evaluates scholarly merits of the proposals, and the other team, of policy officials, evaluates the policy and operational relevance the proposed project.
+TSAS will only provide funds for projects that are judged positively by both of the adjudicating teams on the committee.
+In the end, the academic merit of the project is a priority, but serious consideration will be given to its relevance to policy and practice as well.
 Academic researchers who have not had experience working with policy analysts in government are encouraged to review the priorities of our partner organizations and, if possible, to contact a policy official from one of these organizations and discuss their proposal.